adiwg/mdBook/mdtranslator/resourceinfo.md

 # resourceInfo:

 The *resourceInfo* object contains the metadata that describes the principal resource for this metadata record.
-This recource can be a project, dataset, presentation, or any other resource that needs to be described by metadata.
+This resource can be a project, dataset, presentation, or any other resource that needs to be described by metadata.

 ````ruby
         intObj = {